 To onboard your first few customers, consider offering your services at a lower rate in exchange for testimonials and word-of-mouth marketing.

 26. Become a pet sitter

-Furthermore, now that things are opening up, and people are going on vacation and visiting relatives again, these families need reliable and responsible pet sitters.
-Thankfully, becoming a pet sitter is not difficult.
+When pet owners go on vacation, they need reliable and responsible pet sitters.
+Thankfully, becoming a pet sitter isn’t difficult.
 There are low startup costs and very little overhead.

 With apps like Rover and Wag!, you can easily find clients.
 You can decide your own hours, what sort of pets you want to sit for, and even whether you’ll travel to your clients or your clients will come to you.
-Depending on where you live and the demand, pet sitters can make anywhere from $18,000 to over $38,000 a year.
+Depending on where you live and the demand, pet sitters can make anywhere from $18,000 to more than $40,000 a year.

-One note: If you want to use apps to find clients, many of these sites require that you have insurance in case something happens to you or the pet in your care.
+One note: If you want to use apps to find clients, many require you have insurance in case something happens to you or the pet in your care.
 And if you want to turn pet sitting into a full-fledged business, you may want to look into getting certifications.